Red Hat: History

 In May 2018, Red Hat acquired CoreOS.

+Red Hat's links to branches of Israel's military and statements of support for Israeli associates has also led to some controversy and calls for boycott during the ongoing conflict in Gaza.

 IBM subsidiary

 On October 28, 2018, IBM announced its intent to acquire Red Hat for US$34 billion, in one of its largest-ever acquisitions.
 The company will operate out of IBM's Hybrid Cloud division.
+Microsoft, Amazon, and Google reportedly also considered buying Red Hat.

 Six months later, on May 3, 2019, the US Department of Justice concluded its review of IBM's proposed Red Hat acquisition, and according to Steven J. Vaughan-Nichols "essentially approved the IBM/Red Hat deal".
 The acquisition was closed on July 9, 2019.

 Fedora Project

-Red Hat is primary sponsor of Fedora Project, a community-supported free software project that aims to promote the rapid progress of free and open-source software and content.
+Red Hat is the primary sponsor of the Fedora Project, a community-supported free software project that aims to promote the rapid progress of free and open-source software and content.

 Business model

 Red Hat operates on a business model based on open-source software, development within a community, professional quality assurance, and subscription-based customer support.
 They produce open-source code so that more programmers can make adaptations and improvements.

 Red Hat sells subscriptions for the support, training, and integration services that help customers in using their open-source software products.
 Customers pay one set price for unlimited access to services such as Red Hat Network and up to 24/7 support.

 In September 2014, however, CEO Jim Whitehurst announced that Red Hat was "in the midst of a major shift from client-server to cloud-mobile".

 Rich Bynum, a member of Red Hat's legal team, attributes Linux's success and rapid development partially to open-source business models, including Red Hat's.